dotnet/docs-maui/docs/data-cloud/database-sqlite.md

 builder.Services.AddSingleton<TodoItemDatabase>();
 ```

-Then it could be injected into each class' constructor and accessed:
+These services can then be automatically injected into class constructors, and accessed:

 ```csharp
 TodoItemDatabase database;

 public TodoItemPage(TodoItemDatabase todoItemDatabase)
 {
     InitializeComponent();